 INSTRUCTIONS: Click each data series legend item above to deactivate or activate on the graph.
 To zoom in on the graph - click and drag to create a box - then release.
 To return to full scale, simply double click anywhere on the graph.

-Norway signed and ratified the Paris Agreement on 20 June 2016.
-Norway’s NDC includes a target of reducing GHG emissions by “at least 40%” below 1990 levels in 2030, thus aligning itself with the European Union’s target.
-The inclusion of emissions and removals from the land use, land use change and forestry (LULUCF) sector was made dependent on the EU’s approach to this issue.
+Norway signed and ratified the Paris Agreement in 2016.
+Norway’s Paris Agreement Nationally Determined Contribution (NDC) includes a target of reducing GHG emissions by “at least 40%” below 1990 levels in 2030, thus aligning itself with the European Union’s target.

-We rate the unconditional NDC of Norway “Insufficient,” and hence not consistent with limiting warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
-The climate neutrality goal by 2030 would be rated “2° Paris compatible.”
-While Norway claims its NDC is “fair,” we consider it has been mistaken in the calculations it has used to arrive at this statement.
+We rate Norway’s unconditional NDC “Insufficient,” and hence not consistent with limiting warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+If unconditional, we would rate the climate neutrality goal by 2030 “2° Paris compatible.”